Mexican Tuna Salad

 • Lime juice – lime juice brightens up the flavor of the tuna and gives this Mexican tuna salad a tangy bite.

-• Avocado – the avocado provides some creaminess and healthy fats to the salad.
+• Avocado – the avocado provides some creaminess (and replaces the mayo).
 If you are making this salad more than 1 day in advance, wait to cut the avocado until right before serving.

 • Canned tuna – use your favorite type of canned tuna – in water or in olive oil.
 Drain the tuna before adding it to the bowl with the rest of the ingredients.
 I love Skipjack tuna in olive oil.